The practice area of Wills & Estates generally includes one or more of the following:

 Distributing the deceased’s assets in accordance with intestacy laws if there was no valid Will

 Assisting with legal disputes related to estate matters, such as:

 disputes about which of the deceased’s assets form part of his / her estate; and

 whether the terms of a Will should be varied

 You work hard your whole life to accumulate assets and wealth for the benefit of yourself, your family, perhaps other loved ones, or even strangers through charitable gifts or foundations.
-An estate plan is important to ensure that this accumulation of wealth (your estate) is distributed in accordance with your wishes upon your death.
-An estate plan also helps to ensure that people who you trust are able to make important financial, legal, and healthcare decisions on your behalf if you become unable to do so because of mental incapacity.
+It is important to ensure that this accumulation of wealth will be distributed in accordance with your wishes, and in a manner that is the most advantageous from a tax perspective.
+A properly constructed estate plan will achieve this objective.

 A proper estate plan also contemplates the possibility that you may become unable to manage your own financial, legal, or healthcare decisions one day.
 People whom you trust the most can be granted the authority to make these important decisions on your behalf.

 Estate Administration refers to the distribution of a deceased’s assets upon his / her death.
 In most cases, application to the Court for an estate grant will be required before an executor or other representative of the deceased will be able to distribute the assets in accordance with the deceased’s wishes.
 The specific type of grant sought by the Court will depend on whether the deceased had a valid Will in place at the time of his / her death, and whether the named executor in the Will is willing and able to assume the duties of an executor.